Memorial Stadium (Seattle): Replacement project

 Two proposals were presented in May 2023 to the city and school district, who planned to evaluate the proposals by the end of the month.
 The One Roof Partnership, a partnership between the Seattle Kraken and Oak View Group (the operator of the redeveloped Climate Pledge Arena), proposed a stadium with four stands and seats for 10,000 spectators; its design was inspired by a stadium in Kansas City, Missouri, that was being constructed for the Kansas City Current of the National Women's Soccer League.
 A separate bid from JLL, Poag Development Group, and the Anschutz Entertainment Group included a semi-covered grandstand and a wrapped facade.
 The city and school district announced their selection of the One Roof Partnership as their preferred bidder on June 15.
 A total of $30 million in donations were collected by the One Roof Partnership to fill a funding gap not covered by $110 million from public sources.

 The February 2025 plan from Generator Studio and GGLO comprises a stadium with 6,500 seats and capacity for 8,000 total spectators with covered seating on three sides and an uncovered berm on the west side.
 Multiple courtyards are planned to be added around the Memorial Wall and concourses on the east and west sides.
 A public "farewell" event was held in June 2025 ahead of demolition.
+The new Memorial Stadium is scheduled to open in September 2027.